Fellowship Church

-Fellowship Church (FC) is Baptist Evangelical multi-site megachurch located in Grapevine, Texas, a suburb of Fort Worth.
+Fellowship Church (FC) is Baptist Evangelical multi-site megachurch based in Grapevine, Texas, a suburb of Fort Worth.
 It is affiliated with the Southern Baptist Convention.
-FC's lead pastor has been Ed Young since its opening in 1989.
+Its senior pastors are Ed Young and Lisa Young.

 History

 FC started in 1989 as a mission church of the First Baptist Church of Irving, Texas, and was initially known as "Fellowship of Las Colinas".
 Approximately 150 members of First Baptist Irving relocated to the new church.
 FC initially met in a rented facility next to the Irving Arts Center and across from MacArthur High School.

-Thus, it moved across the parking lot to the nearby Irving Arts Center.
-During this time, FC tried the concept of "simultaneous services"—one group would meet at FC's facility while another would meet at the Arts Center.
-The FC music team would play at one site while Young preached at the other, then midway through the services the teams would switch places.
-The concept proved unsuccessful and was shortly dropped.